smirarab/sepp/README.SEPP.md

 Installation Steps:
 -------------------

+### Bioconda

+If you use Bioconda, you can try installing SEPP using https://anaconda.org/bioconda/sepp

+### From source code

 SEPP is distributed as Python source code.
 Once you have the above required software installed, do the following.

 **Note:** these installation steps have recently changed